 Our Community Heritage Department has been delivering high quality community heritage, archaeology and history projects across the city since 2008.

-Our mission statement is: " We love seeing people progress by helping them to have hands-on oportunities to experence local heritage"
+Our mission statement is: " We love seeing people progress by helping them to have hands-on opportunities to experence local heritage"

-We provide free volunteering oppertunities on all our projects, and would love to hear from you if you would like to join in.
+We provide free volunteering opportunities on all our projects, and would love to hear from you if you would like to join in.

 We are always open to new ideas and happy to share best practice.

 We give talks and like to share our work at events.

 Our two-year, Heritage Lottery funded project focused on Tinsley, now a post industrial suburb on the northern edge of Sheffield.
 Using themes which have shaped the community since pre-history, those of transport, travel and change, the aim of the project is to engage residents and the wider community in a broader understanding of Tinsley’s heritage of transition and resilience.

 A press release about the current funding we have just been awarded by the Heritage Lottery

 A Quick History of Tinsley

 Tinsley’s location above a bend in the River Don contributed to its use in prehistory, evidenced by the fascinating Bronze Age Boat found here in 1963: “the oldest British logboat from any river draining into the North Sea” (Prehistoric Yorkshire 52, 2015 pp 110) and likely Roman links to the nearby fort at Templebrough.
 Later, this location made Tinsley a vital part of the 18th and 19th century industrialisation of Sheffield.